Modelling and synthesizing turbulence with multi-scale coherent vortices: Introduction

-Existing turbulence synthesis methods can reproduce some statistical features of turbulence.
-The random Fourier mode method \citep{Kraichnan1970diffusion,Fung1992Kinematic,Patruno2018A} generates Fourier modes constrained by a specified energy spectrum so that it can reproduce low-order statistical features of turbulence.
-Although it is widely used to generate initial fields for direct numerical simulation due to its low computational cost, it cannot reproduce high-order statistics and coherent vortices of turbulence.
-Fractal models, based on the concept of energy cascade in turbulence, characterize turbulence as a superposition of vortices at multiple scales.
-Early fractal models were dedicated to understanding turbulence theoretically rather than synthesizing turbulence, such as the $\beta$-model \citep{Frisch1978A}, the log-normal model \citep{Kolmogorov1962A} and the p-model \citep{Meneveau1987Simple}.
-At that time, vortices were simplified into objects with simple geometries, such as rectilinear vortex filaments \citep{Chorin1986Turbulence}.
-Later, mathematical tools such as wavelet transform \citep{Arneodo1998Random,Malara2016Fast,Zhou2015Multifractal,Zhou2021phdthesis} were introduced to construct vortices and reproduce high-order statistics of turbulence.
-In addition, the multi-scale Lagrangian \citep{Rosales2006A,Rosales2008} map deforms Gaussian fields to synthesize turbulence, which is a dynamic process with a mechanism simpler than that of NS equations.
-On the other hand, these turbulence synthesis methods generally fail to generate coherent vortices similar to those in real turbulence due to the intricate dynamics and interactions of multi-scale vortices \citep{Shen2024Designing}.
+Statistical modelling and synthesis methods of turbulence incorporate randomness and aim to reproduce major turbulence statistics.
+For example, the random Fourier modes method \citep{Kraichnan1970diffusion,Fung1992Kinematic,Patruno2018A} generates Fourier modes constrained by a specified energy spectrum so that it can reproduce low-order statistical features of turbulence.
+Although it is widely used to generate initial fields for numerical simulation due to its low computational cost, it cannot reproduce high-order statistics of turbulence.
+Fractal models are based on the concept of energy cascade and characterize turbulence as multi-scale self-similar vortices \citep{Sreenivasan1991Fractals}.
+These models, including monofractal (e.g.~the $\beta$-model \citep{Frisch1978A}) and multifractal ones (e.g.~the p-model \citep{Meneveau1987Simple}), can reproduce high-order statistics of turbulence.
+Vortices in these fractal models are either conceptual entities, represented as simplified structures such as rectilinear vortex filaments \citep{Chorin1986Turbulence}, or approximately synthesized using mathematical tools like wavelet-based methods \citep{Arneodo1998Random,Malara2016Fast,Zhou2015Multifractal,Zhou2021phdthesis,Robitaille2020Statistical,L2023Stochastic} and tensor trains \citep{Pisoni2025Compression}.
+However, vortices in turbulence are governed by complex dynamics, leading to intricate coherent structures that cannot be reproduced by current fractal models.